What are clinical trials?

 - Risks and causes – how genetics, lifestyle and other factors can increase people's risk of cancer

 - Preventing cancer – using drugs or lifestyle changes to reduce risk

-- Screening – for people at higher than average risk or for the general population
+- Screening – tests for people with higher than average risk, or for the general population

 - Diagnosing cancer – new tests or scans

 - Treatments – new drugs or combinations of drugs.
 Trials also look at new doses of drugs or ways of giving treatment and new types of treatment

 - Controlling symptoms or side effects – new drugs or complementary therapies

-- Support and information for people with cancer and their carers, families or friends
+- Support and information - for people with cancer and their carers, families or friends

 Read the full video transcript.